nevaforget/ruffbox/README.md

 # ruffbox
-Simple JavaScript to open an image in a modal
+Simple JavaScript to open an image in a modal (minified 2.34 KB)

 ## Usage
 `new Ruffbox({selector: 'a.ruffbox', transition: 300});`